-In order to design a species distribution model, think carefully about the three components of the model: the species data, the environmental data, and the algorithm.
-The term algorithm, refers to the actual method used to determine the probability of occurrence based on a set of environmental data.
+In order to design a species distribution model, think carefully about the three components of the model: the species data, the environmental data, and the algorithm. refers to the actual method used to determine the probability of occurrence based on a set of environmental data.
 Which algorithm is most suitable is dependent on the type of data available, but it also goes the other way around: based on the preferred algorithm there are different optimal sampling methods for each algorithm, for example to generate the pseudo-absence data.

 Step 1: Define your question.